agaiasaracini/ORBmeta/README.md

 # ORBmeta

-The package implements the methodology developed by Copas et al. (2019) and Copas et al. (2014) as well as extensions, to adjust for ORB in meta-analyses.
+The package implements the methodology developed by Copas et al. (2019) and Copas et al. (2014) as well as extensions, to adjust for outcome reportin bias (ORB) in meta-analyses.

 # Installing ORBmeta

-In the console follow these steps: install.packages("devtools") library(devtools) devtools::install_github("agaiasaracini/ORBmeta")
+In the console follow these steps:

+install.packages("devtools")

+library(devtools)

+devtools::install_github("agaiasaracini/ORBmeta")

 library(ORBmeta)

 # Functions